Fiber Optic Connectors

 Ferrule Core Connector (FC)

-Ferrule Core Connector (FC) was the most popular single-mode connectors for several years.
-It uses a 2.5 mm ferrule core, but some of the early connectors use ceramic inside stainless steel ferrules.
+Ferrule Core Connector (FC) was the most popular single-mode connector for several years.
+It uses a 2.5 mm ferrule core, but some early connectors used ceramic inside stainless steel ferrules.

-It screws on firmly, but you must make sure you have the key aligned; in the slot properly before tightening FC connector is a pretty common choice for example in Video over Fiber Transmission Equipment.
+It screws on firmly, but you must make sure you have the key aligned; in the slot properly before tightening the FC connector is a pretty common choice, for example, in Video over Fiber Transmission Equipment.